MicrosoftDocs/power-platform/power-platform/alm/solution-packager-tool.md

 ## Where to find the SolutionPackager tool

 The SolutionPackager tool is distributed as part of the [Microsoft.CrmSdk.CoreTools](https://www.nuget.org/packages/Microsoft.CrmSdk.CoreTools) NuGet package.
-See [Download tools from NuGet](/powerapps/developer/common-data-service/download-tools-nuget) for information about how to download it.
+To install the tool, follow these steps.

+1. Download the NuGet package.
+2. Rename the downloaded file's extension from .nupkg to .zip.
+You may need to unblock the compressed file in the Properties dialog of File Explorer.
+3. Extract the files into a folder.

+The SolutionPackager.exe executable can be found in the extracted folder under content/bin/coretools.

 <a name="arguments"></a>